nitin42/Animated-Timeline/docs/API.md

 ### Animate

-`Animate` is the React component which is basically, a wrapper around `Animated.value()`.
+`Animate` is the React component, which is basically a wrapper around `Timeline` function.
 This, however, has some limitations like

 * You cannot use the control methods [`.reset()`](), [`.reverse()`]() [`.restart()`]() directly.
 To use them, you will be relying on the lifecycle methods